ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 The CHREST model explains the problem-solving process in terms of template recognition.
 When an expert faces a problem, he draws on a network of templates stored in his long-term memory.
 He analyzes the problem's conditions and looks for typical features that can act as stimuli for their recognition system.
 These stimuli help the expert locate relevant information in long-term memory.
 Once the expert identifies an appropriate template, the associated knowledge is then activated and stored in short-term memory.

 When the expert locates the appropriate template, the relevant knowledge can offer a ready-made solution to the problem at hand.
-If that doesn't occur, the expert can recall a previously successful strategy used in a similar situation.
+If that does not occur, the expert can recall a previously successful strategy used in a similar situation.
 Additionally, this related knowledge can help predict the likely outcomes of different actions.
 Using these predictions, the expert can formulate a solution for a new problem.

 ### 1.1.3 Player skills

 >>>>R1

 We have learned how experts acquire knowledge and the essence of their expertise.
-Now, let's examine the skills of a League of Legends player through the CHREST model.
+Now, let us examine the skills of a League of Legends player through the CHREST model.

 First, we need to understand what a typical template looks like in League of Legends.
 The game is based on the model of a battle between two armies.
 Each side has some active objects that operate simultaneously.
 Each object has a set of parameters, which together define its properties.